UX is understanding the needs and pain points of the user, and making usable and accessible products that solve their problems.

 Designing from the start

-After a move to New York, I worked in publishing for Conde Nast, Time Inc., Hachette, and Hearst on titles like Real Simple, Details, People, CosmoGirl, and Saveur.
-But what I really enjoyed was helping shape those magazines to better engage readers.
-So I joined Roger Black Consulting as a magazine redesign specialist, where I executed redesign projects for Newsweek, the National Geographic Society and American Media, among others.
+By the time he arrived at the University of North Texas, Chad had redesigned his high school newspaper into a magazine, worked at a daily newspaper, and served on staff at an alternative weekly.
+He later helped launch another alt-weekly before moving to New York, where he worked for Condé Nast, Time Inc., Hachette, and Hearst on titles including Real Simple, Details, People, CosmoGirl, and Saveur.
+Within a few years, he joined Roger Black Consulting as a magazine redesign specialist, contributing to projects for Newsweek, the National Geographic Society, and American Media, among others.

 What I love